• Skip to primary navigation

 Instructions

-• Combine all the ingredients in a bowl or tupperware and whisk well so the chia seeds are dispersed evenly amongst the milk and coffee.
+• Combine the chia seeds, coffee, cinnamon (if using), milk and maple syrup in a bowl or tupperware and whisk well so the chia seeds are dispersed evenly amongst the milk and coffee.
 Place in the fridge for at least two hours.

 • Stir or whisk the chia pudding after an hour to help break up any clumps of chia seeds that have formed.
 If you like a more loose chia pudding, add a touch of milk to thin.